PurelyBlank/Senior-Sense-Solutions/project/web/README.md

 ### Launch Local Instance

-In the backend directory,
+In one terminal, navigate to the backend directory and execute:

 ```
 node server.js
 ```

-In the web directory,
+In a second terminal, navigate to the web directory and execute:

 ```
 npm run dev